ibm-cloud-docs/power-iaas/registering-linux.md

 The {{site.data.keyword.powerSysShort}} service supports SUSE Linux&reg; Enterprise Server (SLES) and Red Hat Enterprise Linux (RHEL).
 {: shortdesc}

-The following Linux operating systems are supported with Cloud-init version **cloud-init-19.1-4.sles15.ibm.noarch** (refer to distro for support) on all IBM Power Systems hardware that is used in the {{site.data.keyword.powerSys_notm}} service:
+The following Linux operating systems are supported with `cloud-init` version **cloud-init-19.1-4.sles15.ibm.noarch** on all IBM Power Systems hardware that is used in the {{site.data.keyword.powerSys_notm}} service:

 - Red Hat Enterprise Linux (RHEL)
 - SUSE Linux Enterprise (SLES)

-For a list of cloud-init packages, see [PowerVC packages](http://public.dhe.ibm.com/systems/virtualization/powervc/){: new_window}{: external}.
+For additional support, refer to the distribution (distro).
+You can find a list of cloud-init packages at [IBM PowerVC packages](http://public.dhe.ibm.com/systems/virtualization/powervc/){: new_window}{: external}.

 ## Registering and subscribing to SLES
 {: #registering-sles}